LecJackS/Starcraft2-Bot/README.md

 pip3 install --user --upgrade sc2
 ```

-Please note that not all commits are released to PyPI.
+Please note that not all commits are not released to PyPI.
 Releases are tagged with version number.
 You can see latest released versions from [tags page](https://github.com/Dentosal/python-sc2/tags).

 You'll also need an StarCraft II executable.
 If you are running Windows or macOS, just install the normal SC2 from blizzard app.
 [The free starter edition works too.](https://us.battle.net/account/sc2/starter-edition/).
 Linux users must use the [Linux binary](https://github.com/Blizzard/s2client-proto#downloads).